- Reorder points have a poor reputation, and they are underused, but they are appropriate under certain circumstances.

 Why Reorder Points Have a Poor Reputation

-Reorder points frequently are criticized for not providing foresight.
-However, many of the arguments used against reordering point planning don’t hold up under scrutiny when considering products with specific demand history characteristics (I provide this scrutiny to specific anti-reorder point planning quotations taken from other books).
-Having worked in, and implemented, every supply planning method available in the software: reorder points have their place, and many of the critics of reorder point planning have unfounded reasons for resisting them.
+Reorder points are frequently criticized for not providing foresight.
+However, many of the arguments against reordering point planning don’t hold under scrutiny when considering products with specific demand history characteristics (I provide this scrutiny to specific anti-reorder point planning quotations taken from other books).
+Having worked in and implemented every supply planning method available in the software: reorder points have their place, and many of the critics of reorder point planning have unfounded reasons for resisting them.

 The following quotation will use the term “requirements planning.”
-To most readers, it will not be apparent what this is.
+To most readers, what this is will not be apparent.

 Requirements planning is the process of taking the forecast and exploding the bill of materials — which then drives orders.

 This quotation, which will be discussed in this article, is from 1967.
-This is before MRP became a commonly implemented application.
+This was before MRP became a commonly implemented application.

 Before MRP software existed, some people in companies calculated requirements this way.
 They did this primarily by doing the math with calculators and using a table.
 This logic of requirements planning was then migrated to the software.